Confluence-r/Contact-Us/README.md

 # Contact-Us
 Beautiful Contact-Us Form with Thank You Page and fully working PHP Script that sends form data to your E-Mail.

--Installation
+**Installation**

-Place mail.php in directory /var/www/html/website-name and make sure PHP and Apache is installed in your Web Server.
+- Place mail.php in directory /var/www/html/website-name and make sure PHP and Apache is installed in your Web Server.
+- Don't Forget To Configure E-Mail in your Linux Server.